Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Equilibrium Properties under Entropic Repulsion

+\begin{proof}[Proof of Proposition~\ref{LDP_domain}] To obtain an upper bound on $\hat{\pi}_{\Lambda}^{p,0}(\eta_v \ge h)$, we analyze the behavior by partitioning the domain into a boundary layer and a bulk region, depending on the position of vertex $v$.

+\textbf{Case 1.
+Boundary region ($\text{dist}(v, \partial\Lambda) \le \log |\Lambda|$).} In this regime, we apply a Peierls-type argument using a sequence of $h$ nested $i$-contours $(\gamma_1, \dots, \gamma_h)$ surrounding $v$.
+Since the weight of each contour is suppressed by $\hat{\pi}_{\Lambda}^{p,0}(\mathcal{C}_{\gamma, h}) \le \exp(-\beta|\gamma|)$ according to Lemma~\ref{peierlsimple}, the summation over these nested sequences follows the standard combinatorial framework for the $p=1$ SOS model, as established in \cite[Proposition 3.9]{caputo2014dynamics}.
+By classifying the contours according to their area and summing the corresponding exponential weights, we obtain the following uniform exponential decay upper bound:

+\textbf{Case 2.
+Bulk region ($\text{dist}(v, \partial\Lambda) \ge \log |\Lambda|$).} When $v$ is sufficiently far from the boundary, we utilize the exponential decay of correlations that holds for the low-temperature $p$-SOS model.
+Since the distance between the local observable $A_{\{v\}} = \mathbf{1}_{\{\eta_v \ge h\}}$ and the boundary configuration indicator $B_{\partial\Lambda}$ is at least $\log |\Lambda|$, the results of \cite[Theorem 2]{brandenberger1982decay} imply the following: where the term can be bounded by $|\Lambda|^{-4}$ for sufficiently large $\beta$.\\ Combining these two regimes, we conclude that when $v$ is near the boundary, the probability is controlled by the uniform Peierls bound $c_1 e^{-4\beta h}$.
+Conversely, when $v$ is in the bulk, the measure converges to the infinite-volume Gibbs measure.
+This yields the two-branch estimate for Proposition ~\ref{LDP_domain} as claimed. \end{proof}

-Putting the two cases together gives exactly the two-branch estimate in \eqref{eq:LDP_domain}, as claimed. \end{proof} The argument combines the tools introduced in Section~\ref{sub:dlr} (DLR formalism) and Section~\ref{sub:fkg} (FKG inequality), which will be used repeatedly to control correlations and to decompose probabilities with respect to appropriate boundary conditions. \begin{proof}[Proof of Theorem~\ref{prop4.1}] By Proposition~\ref{comparisonwithnoandyes}, it is enough to establish the corresponding estimates for the measure $\bar{\pi}$ without a ceiling.
-We start with the estimate for $\mathcal{C}_{\gamma,h}$, combining a Peierls-type argument with FKG.
-Let $T_\gamma$ be the map in \eqref{mapping}, which lowers heights by $1$ on $\Lambda_\gamma$ and leaves the outside unchanged.
-For any configuration $\eta$ such that $\eta\in \mathcal{C}_{\gamma,h}$ and $\eta|_{\Lambda_\gamma}>0$, every edge crossing $\gamma$ has a height drop of at least $1$, hence
+The argument combines the tools introduced in Section~\ref{sub:dlr} (DLR formalism) and Section~\ref{sub:fkg} (FKG inequality), which will be used repeatedly to control correlations and to decompose probabilities with respect to appropriate boundary conditions.